joelparkerhenderson/ways-of-working/doc/shared-spaces/index.md

 Post relevant information prominently, such as the shared space's phone numbers, wifi codes, room reservations, etc.

+If you use confidential information in the shared space, then you must ensure the information stays confidential.

+When you finish using a shared space, ensure it's in correct condition for the next people.

+When you're using a shared space, be considerate of others using the space.

+If you discover any problem with the shared space, then report it to the shared space maintainers.

 Whiteboards are eraseable any time; please erase any whiteboard writing that says "Do not erase".

-If you use confidential information in the shared space, then you must ensure it stays confidential.

-When you're using a shared space, be considerate of others using the space.

-When you finish using a shared space, ensure its in good condition for the next people.